benwiggy/PDFsuite/README.md

 # PDFsuite
-## Python scripts for MacOS (OS X) that create, manipulate, and query PDF files
+### Python scripts for MacOS (OS X) that create, manipulate, and query PDF files.
+Everything you could possible want to do to a PDF is just a script away!

-Last updated: February 2018.
+Last updated: January 2019.

 This suite of python scripts for MacOS performs a wide range of PDF manipulation:
 * Combine and split PDFs
 * Convert PDFs to images and images to PDFs
-* Booklet imposition
+* Booklet imposition, crop and trim PDFs
-* Rotate the pages of PDFs
+* Rotate PDFs
 * Add page numbers, watermarks, tints or other text and graphics to PDFs
 * Apply Quartz filters to PDFs
 * Read and write metadata (e.g. Author, Creator, Table of Contents) to PDFs